Note: The picture associated with this post is one that I took myself. To follow more of my photography, click here.

 What Is Self Awareness?

-There are a number of different definitions of self-awareness, as well as key components of self-awareness.
+There are a number of different definitions and key components of self-awareness.

 - Self-awareness is the ability to see yourself clearly and objectively through reflection and introspection.

 - Your ability to notice your feelings, your physical sensations, your reactions, your habits, your behaviors, and your thoughts.

 - Self-Awareness is about being honest with yourself.